metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 ## Buccaneers @ Cowboys

 Cowboys love their single-high safeties look.
 Dan Campbell didn't completely abandon the cover-three scheme that he was raised under.

+Brady is not as crisp as expected.
+Maybe age is slowly catching up?

+Leonard Fournette has been having a sensational night.
+It helps that this five-man Dallas defensive front has issues containing runs straight up the middle.